googleads/googleads-dfp-java-dfp-playground/README.md

 4. (Optional) Run from the command line

-   From the root of the project, run:
+   From the root of the project directory, run:

    ```
    $ mvn appengine:devserver